Red-throated wryneck: Description

 The red-throated wryneck grows to about 19 cm in length.
 The sexes are very similar in appearance, and cannot be distinguished in the field, but the male averages 2–3% larger than the female, has a shorter tail, and is heavier at 52–59 g against her 46–52 g.
 It is a slim, elongated bird with a small head, fine bill, long fan-shaped tail and a body shape unlike that of a typical woodpecker.

 The overall impression is of cryptic plumage patterned with greys, browns and black.
 The upperparts and head are brown, barred and mottled in dark shades, and the rump and upper tail coverts are grey with speckles of brown and black.
 The chin, throat and breast of the subspecies Jynx ruficollis ruficollis are red, and the lower breast and belly are white with some dark streaks; there is a cinnamon tint to the flanks and the underneath of the tail.
 The wings are brown above and more buff-toned below.
 The grey bill is long and thin, the irides are chestnut, and the legs are grey.
 As with all woodpeckers, the first and fourth toes point backwards and the second and third point forwards, a good arrangement for clinging to vertical surfaces.
 Young birds resemble adults after 20 days, but are darker and more barred above, and lightly barred below with a smaller and darker red patch.

 The three subspecies differ in appearance, mainly in the extent of red on the breast.
 In Jynx ruficollis ruficollis the red extends from the chin to the chest, whereas in J. r. aequatorialis it extends further down the breast, and there is a more cinnamon tinge to the flanks.
 J. r. pulchricollis has a brown-barred white chin and upper throat, and its red patch is darker and confined to its lower throat and upper breast.
 This race also has more rufous upperparts.

 The two wrynecks cannot be confused with any other species, but some Eurasian birds may winter within the range of red-throated wryneck.
 The African species, compared to its migratory cousin, differs in its usually obvious red throat, larger size, overall browner appearance and the lack of a dark streak through the eye.

 Moult

-Most woodpeckers have only one moult as soon as breeding has finished, but wrynecks have a partial moult prior to breeding, and also replace their tail feathers in a different sequence to true woodpeckers since they have no need to retain central tail feathers for support, as is required by their arboreal relatives.
+Most woodpeckers have only one moult as soon as breeding has finished, but wrynecks have a partial moult prior to breeding, and also replace their tail feathers in a different sequence from true woodpeckers since they have no need to retain central tail feathers for support, as is required by their arboreal relatives.
 Details of the moult can be complex and variable, and ageing wrynecks from their plumage appearance can be challenging.